-BIO 111 - General Biology I Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111 Local Corequisites: None This course introduces the principles and concepts of biology.
+Minimum State Corequisites: Take BPA 250 Local Prerequisites: None plan that will serve as a basis for a capstone experience.
+College Transfer: N/A Biology BIO 111 - General Biology I Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111 Local Corequisites: None This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, molecular and cellular biology, metabolism and energy transformation, genetics, evolution, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for transfer under the ICAA as a general education course in Natural Science.
-This is a Universal General Education Transfer Component (UGETC) course BIO 112 - General Biology II Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: Take BIO 111 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course is a continuation of BIO 111.
+This course has been approved for Transfer under the ICAA as a general education course in Natural Science.
+This is a Universal General Education Transfer Component (UGETC) course.
+BIO 112 - General Biology II Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: Take BIO 111 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course is a continuation of BIO 111.
 Emphasis is placed on organisms, evolution, biodiversity, plant and animal systems, ecology, and other related topics.
 Upon completion, students should be able to demonstrate comprehension of life at the organismal and ecological levels.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
-This course has been approved for general education course in Matural Science.
-This course has been approved transfer under the ICAA as a general education course in Natural Science.
+This course has been approved for Transfer under the ICAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.
 BIO 120 - Introductory Botany Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: Take One: Bio-110 or BIO 111 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course provides an introduction to the classification, relationships, structure, and function of plants.
 Topics include reproduction and development of seed and non-seed plants, levels of organization, form and function of systems, and a survey of major taxa.
 Upon completion, students should be able to demonstrate comprehension of plant form and function, including selected taxa of both seed and non-seed plants.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
 This course has been approved for transfer under the CAA as a general education course in Natural Science.
+BIO 130 - Introductory Zoology Class Hours 3 Lab Hours 3 Clinical Hours 0

+Local Corequisites: None This course is designed to cover the marketing concepts and merchandising trends utilized in bakery and pastry operations.
+Emphasis is placed on menu planning, pricing products/strategies, resale and wholesale distribution methods, legal implications, and advertising techniques.
+Upon completion, students should be able to create a marketing

-BIO 130 - Introductory Zoology Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: Take One: BIO-110 or BIO 111 Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None This course provides an introduction to the classification, relationships, structure, and function of major animal phyla.
+This course provides an introduction to the classification, relationships, structure, and function of major animal phyla.
 Emphasis is placed on levels of organization, reproduction and development, comparative systems, and a survey of selected phyla.
 Upon completion, students should be able to demonstrate comprehension of animal form and function including comparative systems of selected groups.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
 This course has been approved for transfer under the ICAA as a general education course in Natural Science.